A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 A virtual private network from the public internet can supply some advantages of a vast area network.

-From a user’s perspective, the resources present within the private network can be gained entry to remotely.
+From a user’s perspective, the resources present within the private network can be accessed remotely.

 Different Types of Virtual Private Network